HarvardPL/formulog/docs/lang_ref/logical_formulas.md

-inspected using `query_model`, which will return `none` if a variable is not present in the model or if it is of a type that cannot be concretely represented in Formulog (for example, Formulog does not have a concrete representation of a 13-bit bit vector).
+inspected using `query_model`, which will return `none` if a variable is not present in the model or if it is of a type that cannot be concretely represented in Formulog (for example, Formulog does not have a concrete representation of a 13-bit vector).